keras-team/keras-hub/.gemini/styleguide.md

 **API**: Do not implement `from_preset()` in the initial PR for the backbone.
 This is added later with the presets.

-**Reusability**: Prefer using layers from `keras.layers` and `keras_nlp.layers`.
+**Reusability**: Prefer using layers from `keras.layers` and `keras_hub.layers`.
 Custom layers should only be implemented for significant architectural deviations not covered by existing Keras components.

 **Example Structure**:
 ```python